Implementing your own design

 When rescaling with a fixed width and height it is useful to center crop the image.

-That can be done by adding cropped
+That can be done by adding cropped argument.

 {{ product.featuredImage | product_img_url:200,200,'cropped' }}

-argument instead which maintains the aspect ratio by including a white border.
+If cropping is not an option you may try the whitefit argument instead which maintains the aspect ratio by including a white border.

 Custom endpoints

-You can create your own ajax endpoints by returning json
+You can create your own ajax endpoints by returning json in a template instead of html.

-Start by adding a new template in the code editor by clicking on the Create Template
+Start by adding a new template in the code editor by clicking on the Create Template link.

-As an example, if you want to create a product endpoint you select the product
+As an example, if you want to create a product endpoint you select the product template and call it json.

-You then get a new template file called product.json.liquid
+You then get a new template file called product.json.liquid.

 Example of a custom product json endpoint